-Cultural SEO is the process of understanding how people search, what are their habits in regard to web usage, what idioms they use and what’s totally inappropriate.
+Cultural SEO means understanding how people search, their habits concerning web usage, what idioms they use, and what’s inappropriate.

-We now know that cultural biases affect the search and affect the expectations people have across the world when searching for something.
+We now know that cultural biases affect people’s search and worldwide expectations when searching for something.

 This includes, and it’s not limited to:

 - Using infinite vs. present tense (plural or singular)

 - Searching for a specific type of content (e.g., reviews) or generic ones when looking to buy something

 - Evaluating how strong a brand is before clicking on a result